-- Children with physical disabilities may not stand nor grasp objects well enough to engage in some movement activities.
+- Children with physical disabilities may not stand nor grasp objects well enough to engage in movement activities.

 Suggestions for adaptations/modifications for movement activities

 - Mat-play.
 Our physical therapist suggested this tip when I asked her what we could do with our baby crib mattress.
 It seemed like a shame to toss it out when it was still new.
 She suggested using it in front of a couch for kneeling activities.
-The adult can kneel behind the child and play with toys placed on the couch.
+The adult can kneel behind the child (with consent) and play with toys on the couch.
 I love this because my son cannot kneel on his own, and this makes for an easy spot to get him into that position in seconds.
 We also just lay down on it and read.

 - Tents and tunnels.
 We love tents and tunnels for physical activity because it gets my son working to get into and out of places.
 He doesn’t just spontaneously go in there himself.
 We place his favorite toys in them to motivate him to “crawl” in.
 Lay some pillows, get into the tunnel and tents together (you’ll fit – I tried), and do something special like reading.
 Only do this if the child feels safe.